Theatre Wallay To Organize An Evening Of Improvisational Theater - UrduPoint

 Theatre Wallay To Organize An Evening Of Improvisational Theater

-Theater Wallay would organize an evening of improvisational theater and interactive workshop with the audience on August 6

-ISLAMABAD (UrduPoint / Pakistan Point News - 4th Aug, 2021 ) :Theater Wallay would organize an evening of improvisational theater and interactive workshop with the audience on August 6.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 8th Aug, 2021 ) :Theater Wallay would organize an evening of improvisational theater and interactive workshop with the audience on Friday.

 According to the announcement, the event was part of family movie night.